Do any of the phrases below resonate with you?

 Try this: Rationalize the fear.
 What is the absolute worst thing that can happen?
 Boil it down so you can make light of it.

 When I feel fear and insecurity I like to ask myself this question: Will the worst thing affect me 5 years from now?
-Will anyone aside from myself even remember?
+Will anyone aside from me even remember?

 Take emotional risks.